Here are the top Institutional holders of Bed Bath & Beyond Inc. (BBBY) shares

 A total of 8 insider transactions have happened at Bed Bath & Beyond Inc. (BBBY) in the last six months, with sales accounting for 2 and purchases happening 6 times.
 The most recent transaction is an insider purchase by Schechter Joshua, the company’s Director.
 SEC filings show that Schechter Joshua bought 1,500 shares of the company’s common stock on Nov 11 at a price of $19.87 per share for a total of $29798.0.
 Following the purchase, the insider now owns 21016.0 shares.

-Bed Bath & Beyond Inc. disclosed in a document filed with the SEC on Nov 02 that EDELMAN HARRIET (Director) bought a total of 7,500 shares of the company’s common stock.
-The trade occurred on Nov 02 and was made at $19.94 per share for $0.15 million.
-Following the transaction, the insider now directly holds 27828.0 shares of the BBBY stock.
+Bed Bath & Beyond Inc. disclosed in a document filed with the SEC on Nov 02 that Schechter Joshua (Director) bought a total of 3,000 shares of the company’s common stock.
+The trade occurred on Nov 02 and was made at $20.23 per share for $60690.0.
+Following the transaction, the insider now directly holds 19516.0 shares of the BBBY stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.